finki-hub/finki-discord-bot/.github/CONTRIBUTING.md

 1. [Fork][fork] and clone the repository.
 2. Configure and install the dependencies: `npm i`.
-3. Install the Git pre-commit hooks: `npm run prepare`.
-4. Create a new branch: `git checkout -b <name>`.
+3. Create a new branch: `git checkout -b <name>`.
-5. Make your changes.
+4. Make your changes.
-6. Format your code and check for issues: `npm run format`.
+5. Format and lint your code: `npm run format && npm run lint`.
-7. Push to your fork and [submit a pull request][pr].
+6. Push to your fork and [submit a pull request][pr].
-8. Pat your self on the back and wait for your pull request to be reviewed and merged.
+7. Pat your self on the back and wait for your pull request to be reviewed and merged.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted: